The Dairy-Free Cheese You Need In Your Fridge

 We ate through numerous options to find the six vegan cheeses that are worthy of precious space in your fridge's cheese drawer.

-Need something tasty to smother between lasagna layers?
-Spoon on a dessert?
-Dip cracker after cracker into to pass the time?
+Need something tasty to smother between lasagna layers, spoon on a dessert, or dip cracker after cracker into to pass the time?
 This is it.
 A well-known vegan brand, Kite Hill also makes products like dairy-free yogurts.
 The almond milk-made ricotta rendition, however, is an essential vegan cheese.
 The texture is light and fluffy, although it’s a bit drier than regular ricotta.
 Bottom line, the sweet and subtle flavor makes it a crowd pleaser, and it's incredibly versatile.

 Going dairy-free doesn't mean you should have to give up perfectly toasted bagels loaded with cream cheese.
 This version from Kite Hill is spreadable, silky, and tangy.
 The airy base is everything you want in a cream cheese, and chives help cover up any almond-milk flavor that might linger in the product.
-If you are inviting people over for brunch, we recommend buying a couple more tubs than you think you might need.
+If you are inviting people over for brunch, go ahead and buy a couple more tubs than you think you might need.
+You'll be glad you did.

 Daiya is arguably the most famous vegan cheese brand on the list.
 A mainstay that’s been around about a decade, you've probably tasted it if you've ever ordered a pizza from a vegan cafe.
 The shredded and sliced varieties alike are yummy in their own rights (let them be themselves, OK?) and have gotten down the science of properly melting as accurately as they can.
 These slices are great in sandwiches in particular -- but be warned, if you are looking for an exact replica of mozzarella, you will be disappointed.